proAIprompts/collection/README.md

 * Marketing and Sales Professionals
 * Consultants and Strategists
 * Anyone looking to leverage the power of AI for better professional results.
-* And occasionally you might find out some personal stuff for a change

 ## How to Use The Prompts